Load resolvers

 AppSync Butler handles this process seamlessly.
 To load on-disk

-resolvers and functions, use Loader
+resolvers and functions, use Loader or

-for CDK and SST applications respectively
+SstLoader for CDK and SST applications respectively

 - Serverless Stack Toolkit